You are here:

 The content of the Waldorf curriculum ensures a learning journey where your child will be challenged at the right time.

-Kindergarten Class
+Class 0

 • The aim is to create rich experiences that stimulate the child’s senses and nurture their thinking, feeling and motivation.